schrolla/ScubaGear/baselines/Example.md

 ### Implementation

 #### MS.[TEAMSOREXO].3.1v1 instructions:
 Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implmentation steps for [MS.DEFENDER.X.Xv1](./defender.md#implementation) for additional guidance.
+If the agency is using Microsoft Defender, see the following implementation steps for [MS.DEFENDER.X.Xv1](./defender.md#implementation) for additional guidance.
-< Ensure link to appropriate defender implmentation section.
+< Ensure link to appropriate defender implementation section.

 #### MS.[TEAMSOREXO].3.2v1 instructions:
 Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implmentation steps for [MS.DEFENDER.X.Xv1](./defender.md#implementation) for additional guidance.
+If the agency is using Microsoft Defender, see the following implementation steps for [MS.DEFENDER.X.Xv1](./defender.md#implementation) for additional guidance.
-< Ensure link to appropriate defender implmentation section.
+< Ensure link to appropriate defender implementation section.

 # Acknowledgements